pyjanitor-devs/pyjanitor/mkdocs/devguide.md

 ### Check your code

 When you're done making changes, commit your staged files with a meaningful message.
-While we have automated checks that run before code is committed via pre-commit and GitHub Actions to run tests before code can be merged, you can still manually run the following commands to check that your changes are properly formatted and that all tests still pass.

-To do so:

-* Run `make lint` to check code styling problems.
-* Run `make format` to format your code.
-* Run `python -m interrogate -c pyproject.toml` to check your code for missing docstring.
-* Run `darglint -v 2` to check quality of your docstrings.
-* Run `python -m pytest` to run all unit tests.
+If installed correctly, you will automatically run pre-commit hooks that check code for code style adherence.
+These same checks will be run on GitHub Actions, so no worries if you don't have the running locally.
+If the pre-commit hooks fail,
+be sure to fix the issues (as raised by them) before committing.
+If you feel lost on how to fix the code, please feel free to ping the maintainers on GitHub - we can take things slowly to get it right, and make this an educational opportunity for all who come by!

 !!! tip
     You can run `python -m pytest -m "not turtle"` to run the fast tests.